kedi-lang/kedi-zed/docs/KEDI_DSL.md

 ## Native Control Flow

-Kedi provides deterministic conditionals and sequential loops.
-Their headers are embedded Python evaluated through the configured executor; they do not invoke a model.
+Kedi provides deterministic and model-classified conditionals, conditional loops, and sequential iterable loops.
+A trailing `:` after an inline Python header selects deterministic evaluation.
+A condition without that trailing colon is a Kedi template claim evaluated by the active agent adapter.

 ### Conditional branches